thirdgen88/ignition-vagrant/Evaluation.md

 4. Also configure the *Easy Chart* to utilize *Realtime* mode.
 Disable *Pen Control?* to hide the configured pens listing.

 5. Let's also add *Numeric Label* components so we can visualize the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags from `Device1` and `Device2`.
 Name the components and lay them out in a reasonable manner of your choosing.

 6. Modify the *Numeric Label* components you created to have the *Background Color* change to orange when the `AlertActive` property is true on `Realistic/Realistic0` (for each respective device).

 7. For the benefit of our users, lets also add some *Label* components to provide a description to the left of those *Numeric Label* components we added above.
-Set the label contents accordingly.
+Set the text on the labels to `Value` and `Snapshot` for the `Realistic/Realistic0` and `Writeable/WriteableDouble1` tags, respectively.

    > You can also leverage *Container* components to group other components together.
 Try experimenting with the border styles of the *Container* components to add decorative groupings to your application!